The Complete Setup Guide for the Sony a1

 Display Quality

 One of the best new additions to the Sony a1 is the incredible Viewfinder with its lifelike resolution of 9,437,184.
 This thing is a joy to look through straight out of the box, but with a little hidden setting, you can make it look even better.
 By adjusting the “Display Quality” setting from standard to High, you will max out the resolution of both the rear LCD and the viewfinder, giving you the best viewing experience possible with the camera.
-That said, Sony does note that this will be at the cost of some battery life, but in my experience, it has been a pretty small trade-off in that department.
+That said, Sony does note that this will be at the cost of some battery life, but in my experience, it has been a slight trade-off in that department.

 Finder Frame Rate